Zheng Jie: 2008: Wimbledon semifinal

 In August 2008, Zheng competed for China in both singles and doubles at the Beijing Olympics.
 In the singles portion, Zheng made it to the third round before losing to sixth-seeded Dinara Safina of Russia, who eventually won the singles silver medal.
 Zheng had better results in doubles with her partner Yan Zi, where they were seeded eighth.
-After losing in the semifinals to the fourth-seeded Spanish team of Anabel Medina Garrigues and Virginia Ruano Pascual for a spot in the gold medal final, they won the bronze medal match against the Ukrainian sisters team of Alona and Kateryna Bondarenko.
+After losing in the semifinals to the fourth-seeded Spanish team of Medina Garrigues and Ruano Pascual for a spot in the gold medal final, they won the bronze medal match against the Ukrainian sisters team of Alona and Kateryna Bondarenko.
 This was the second Olympics tennis medal ever won by China.

 After the Olympics, Zheng entered the US Open.
-She advanced to the third round before losing a tight match to second-seeded Jelena Janković.
+She advanced to the third round, before losing a tight match to second-seeded Jelena Janković.

-She then was seeded third in the Tier III Guangzhou International Open held in September and made it to the semifinals before losing to top-seeded Vera Zvonareva.
+She then was seeded third in the Tier III Guangzhou International held in September and made it to the semifinals, before losing to top-seeded Vera Zvonareva.

 Ranked world No. 30, Zheng returned in September to Beijing for the China Open Tier-II tournament.
-She advanced to the semifinals before losing to world No. 7 and fourth-seeded Svetlana Kuznetsova.
+She advanced to the semifinals, before losing to world No. 7 and fourth-seeded Svetlana Kuznetsova.
 Based on her strong China Open performance, Zheng became Asia's highest ranked women's singles player at world No. 26, her highest to-date career WTA singles ranking.
 Later, on 20 October, she reached world No. 23.

 In March 2009, Zheng was awarded the WTA Tour "Comeback of the Year" award for 2008, as she rebounded from an injury-marred 2007.